 - Induction loop available.

-- The English Language version of the audio tour covers the Stones only.
+- The English Language version of the audio tour covers the Stones only (all interpretation on the site, including in the exhibition, is in English).
 All other versions of the tour cover the exhibition area and the Stones.

 - All audio tours for the Stones last approximately 30 minutes.